 Electric cars – the ultimate guide

-This guide covers electric car ownership in general, but if you need to know more specifically about selling an electric car, we focus purely on selling in our other guide called how to sell an electric car.
-And if you’re ready to sell your electric car, you can start selling on Motorway now.
+This guide covers the important elements of electric car ownership.
+For further reading, check out how to sell an electric car.
+And if you’re ready to sell your electric car, you can start with Motorway now.

-Read on for a deep dive into things to understand about owning an electric car…
+Read on for a deep dive into electric car ownership.

 Modern electric cars can travel up to 670 miles on one charge, so bearing in mind the average car journey in the UK is just nine miles, a full charge will last most car drivers many weeks or even months.